 The next day you make your way to Pangboche, and then to Namche Bazar, and then all the way to Lukla, finally ending your journey.

-Tent Peak Climbing is the also the best peak climbing you would like to check in the Annapurna region aside from the Everest region peak climbing Mera Peak Climbing and Island Peak Climbing.
-Also, do check us our Everest Promo on Youtube.
+Tent Peak Climbing is the also the best peak climbing you would like to check in the Annapurna region aside from the Everest region peak climbing Mera Peak Climbing and Island Peak Climbing with Everest Base Camp Trek.
+Also, do check us our Everest Promo on Youtube and Instagram.

 The following is the itinerary for Island Peak Climbing Trek.
 Due to the strenuous nature of the trek, the itinerary has been worked upon with careful planning.
 So, most modification requests are not accepted, and the travelers are requested to follow the same routine strictly.
 However, as keen trekkers, you could put forward your ideas for changes to the itinerary, as per your comfort.

 Day 1 – Arrival in Kathmandu (1400 m)

 Day 2 – Kathmandu (1400 m) to Lukla (2860 m) to Phakding (2610 m)

 Day 3 – Phakding to Namche Bazaar (3440 m)

 Day 4 - Rest Day at Namche Bazaar